 Earn college credit while in high school

 At Connecticut River Academy (CTRA) your child will get a jump-start on a college career.
-In addition to a full range of high school courses, students have the opportunity to take college level courses at Goodwin University and earn up to 35 transferable college credits while still in high school.
+In addition to a full range of high school courses, students have the opportunity to take college level courses at Goodwin University and earn more than 35 transferable college credits while still in high school.
 That’s up to one year of college credit tuition free!

-Beginning in grade 11, CTRA students have the ability to take credit-bearing courses at Goodwin University.
-11th and 12th graders can earn college credit in a wide range of academic areas, including courses in environmental science, criminal justice, human services, business administration, and advanced manufacturing.
+Beginning in grade 9, CTRA students have the ability to take credit-bearing courses at Goodwin University.
+Students can earn college credit in a wide range of academic areas, including courses in environmental science, criminal justice, human services, business administration, and advanced manufacturing.

 There are many benefits of choosing a dual enrollment high school.
 At Connecticut River Academy we believe the best way to prepare our students for college is by immersing them in a college environment allowing them to fully understand the structure and demands of college-level courses prior to becoming a college student.
 Students are able to interact with Goodwin University faculty and peers.
 More demanding coursework along with a college atmosphere allows students to explore focused pathways within their interest areas and future college careers.